 The program consists of compulsory first-year units, two core senior units, and other approved units of your choice, which enable you to develop a critical, multi-faceted understanding of the United States and its global influence.

 The Centre also offers a fourth year honours program.

-After completing those units, students must complete AMST2601 American Foundations (preferably in semester one of their second year) and AMST3601 American Perspectives, along with four senior units of study offered by participating departments, no more than three of which may come from a single department.
+After completing those units, students must complete AMST2601 American Foundations (preferably in Semester 1 of their second year) and AMST3601 American Perspectives, along with four senior units of study offered by participating departments of which no more than three may come from a single department.